Carleton Montgomery, Executive Director

 Communications Specialist, U.S. General Services Administration

 James Barnshaw, M.D. is a retired physician who has been a member of the board since 2012.
-In 2014 Jim became Chair of the Board of Trustees.
+Jim served as Chair of the Board of Trustees for six years, stepping down in 2020.
 After 12 years of volunteer work with the Adirondack Forty-Sixers and The Mercer Alliance to End-Homelessness Jim returned to volunteer in the Pine Barrens where he has spent many days hiking and canoeing, having resided as a youth in Merchantville, NJ.

 Barbara H. Trought, member of the board since 2012, has been active for over 45 years in numerous community service and political activities.
 She was appointed by Gov. Thomas Kean to the Department of Environmental Protection’s Tidelands Resource Council, and served from 1987-2011.
 Barbara has also moderated candidate forums for the League of Women Voters throughout the state, served as Government Director for NJ State League in the 1990’s as well as being an advocate for affordable housing.
 Barbara has served as a Trustee for the Forums Institute for Public Policy, been a docent at the Alice Paul Institute in Mount Laurel and a member of the Institutional Review Committee for the Cooper Health Systems, 2001-2003.